The Importance of Friendship

-The songs “You’ve Got a Friend” by Carol King, Barbra Streisand’s “People…who need people,” and Joe Cocker’s “With a little help from my friends,” express the critical roles good friends play our lives.
+The songs “You’ve Got a Friend” by Carol King, “People, People Who Need People” by Barbra Streisand, and “With a Little Help from My Friends” by Joe Cocker, express the critical roles good friends play in our lives.

-People without friends often experience the vulnerability of loneliness, that poignant state which many of us have felt at some point.
+People without friends often experience the vulnerability of loneliness, that poignant state that many of us have felt at some point.

-Friends exchange caring, celebration and solace.
+Friends exchange caring, celebration, and solace.
 When people feel blue, they often reach out to old friends for support and counsel.
 But in times of deep depression, they might avoid human contact, either out of lack of energy or thinking they are unworthy.
-They withdraw when they are most in need of the support from caring others.
+They withdraw when they are most in need of support from others.

 A key finding from a major study of adults’ lives was that those who had close, long-term friends fared better than those who were less social.
 Close friendships enhanced moods and functioning as well as emotional and physical health.

 Friendships have to be cultivated and nurtured to be meaningful over years.
-Social media supposedly enable people to make new friends via sites such as Facebook, Twitter, Instagram and myriad others, but unfortunately some of these online friendships are more “virtual” than real.
+Social media supposedly enable people to make new friends via sites such as Facebook, Twitter, Instagram, and many others.
+Unfortunately, some of these online friendships are more “virtual” than real.
 Many of these “cyber-bonds” are often anything but meaningful, and can actually be a way of not engaging deeply with others.
 In the guise of generating friendships, the Internet can ironically serve to keep people apart.
 Social media can never replace the authenticity and intimacy of face-to-face interactions.

-Simply put, good friendships are some of the best stuff of life.
+Simply put, good friendships are some of the best stuff in life.